capital-american/Capital-American-Shaman/src/pages/products/odyssey-sparkling-mushroom-elixir.md

 Overall, Odyssey sparkling mushroom elixir is more than just a drink, it is a wellness tonic that can nourish both the body and mind.

-Cordyceps and lion’s mane extract can invigorate the mind, body, and spirit, providing the same benefitsof caffeine without experiencing a crash.
+Cordyceps and lion’s mane extract can invigorate the mind, body, and spirit, providing the same benefits of caffeine without experiencing a crash.

 Rich in nootropics, these adaptogenic fungi boost cognitive function and increase clarity and focus while each unique flavor is sure to indulge the senses.